bjandre/embedded-software-essentials/README.md

   * Changing into the relevant subdirectory and running `make XYZ.i` will write the preprocessed version of XYZ.c.

-## Known problems:

-  * Auto dependency generation includes dependencies on header files, but changes to headers do not trigger new builds.

 # References

   * [Auto-Dependency Generation](http://make.mad-scientist.net/papers/advanced-auto-dependency-generation/)